Internal or External Calibration: Which is Right for You?

 What is the difference between internal and external calibration?

 External calibration means that the calibration process is manual.
-To calibrate a balance or scale externally, the user must have a set of approved calibration weights that should be kept in top condition.
+To calibrate a balance or scale externally, the user must have a set of approved weighing scale calibration weights that should be kept in top condition.

-The weights are put on the balance or scale and their mass or weight set as the standard.
+The scale calibration weights are put on the balance or scale and their mass or weight set as the standard.
 So if your weight is 1kg, you would set the weight on the scale as 1kg.
 It is important that the weights are bought from a trusted source (scale and balance manufacturers usually have an accessory tab on the website with a set of weights being one of the option).
 The weights should be maintained with care to ensure they do not lose or gain mass, which would render them invalid.

 There are many tutorials that are often made by weighing equipment manufacturers; check the website or social media channels related to your brand for tutorials on how to perform proper external calibration on selected product models.
 The process should be quick and easy.
 Here is a demonstration, courtesy of Adam Equipment, on calibrating a Nimbus balance: